nicholas5538/StockPortfolio-repo/README.md

 ## 😔 Challenges faced ##
 - Web application is not responsive yet, it can only be used in desktop fullscreen mode
-- Loading time exceeds 10 seconds for 2 of the web pages due to lack of knowledge in DSA for optimizing my codes
+- Loading time exceeds 10 seconds for 2 of the web pages due to lack of knowledge in DSA
 - Having difficulties applying DOM and CSS properties
-- UI of the application need a lot of room for improvement
+- There is a lot of room for improvement with regards to the UI/UX portion

 ## 📔 To-do list ##
-- [x] Deploy web page to Heroku
+- [x] Deploy web page to [Railway](https://railway.app/ "Railway url")
 - [ ] Make the web page more responsive
 - [ ] Implement edit transaction feature